nchuramani/CLForBiasMitigation/Benchmark with BP4D/README.md

 ## Example Script
 The scripts for reproducing the results of this paper are under the scripts folder.
 -
-- Example: Run all experiments with the Domain-Incremental scenario with BP4D.
+- Example: Run ECW experiments with regularization coefficients 1 10 100 with the Domain-Incremental scenario with BP4D.
 ```bash
 ./scripts/example.sh 0
 # The last number is gpuid